ivotron/quiho-popper/paper/paper.md

 observe that they give completely random and contradictory results (for example, the bottom IRUP ranks CPU stressors as the top important features).
-This is in contrast to what we observe with well-fitted models, such as the ones in figure @Fig:four for which  multiple IRUPs show consistent results in their results.
+This is in contrast to what we observe with well-fitted models, such as the ones in @Fig:others for which  multiple IRUPs show consistent results in their results.
 The correlation matrix shows why this is so: almost all the features are highly correlated.
 One way of determining the right amount of machines needed in order to generate good models is to apply